complexlogic/flex-launcher/extra/docs/configuration.md

 Default: true

 #### ScrollIndicatorColor
 Defines the color of the scroll indicators.
-Specified in 32 bit RGBA.

-Default: FFFFFFFF (Opaque White)
+Default: FFFFFF (White)

 #### ScrollIndicatorOpacity
-When present, this setting overrides the alpha bits of ```ScrollIndicatorColor```.
+Defines the opacity of the scroll indicators.
 Must be a percent value.

+Default: 100%

+#### OnLaunch (Linux only)
+Defines the action that Flex Launcher will take upon the launch of an application.
+This setting is currently Linux only, but is planned to be implemented for Windows in a future release.
+Possible values: "Hide", "None", and "BlackScreen"
+- Hide: Flex Launcher will hide its window while the application is running, and then show itself again after the application has closed.
+This avoids window focus conflicts between the launcher and the application, but will cause the desktop to be briefly visible when an application is launched
+- None: Flex Launcher will maintain its window, and the launched application will have to draw itself over Flex Launcher.
+The desktop will never be visible, but this mode could cause window focusing conflicts depending on your configuration
+- Blank: Same as "None", except Flex Launcher will change to a blank, black screen

+Default: Hide

 #### ResetOnBack
 Defines whether Flex Launcher will remember the previous entry position when going back to a previous menu.
 If set to true, the highlight will be reset to the first entry in the menu when going back.
 This setting is a boolean "true" or "false".